What Is A Wide Color Gamut Monitor?

 Which one would be the best to get?

-If I had to recommend just one, it’d probably be the AOC U3277PWQU 32-Inch Class VA LED Monitor.
+If I had to recommend just one, it’d probably be the LG 32GK650F-B 32″ QHD Gaming Monitor

 I seriously couldn’t say enough good things about this one, it’s really that good.
-Besides supporting 4K clarity, it also has 10 bit support as well.
+Besides supporting awesome picture clarity, it also has 10 bit support as well.

-That means you’re getting over a billion colors with this one; so movies, shows, etc. will be incredibly immersive and enjoyable.
+That means you’re getting over a billion colors and the support of a wide color gamut with this one; so movies, shows, etc. will be incredibly immersive and enjoyable.

 It even has wide viewing angles, meaning people off to the side of the display won’t suffer from a degradation in picture quality.